-- provide a detailed written description of the basis for their complaint, including evidence of how the complaint relates to noncompliance with a standard, requirement and/or to a specific procedure that has not been followed; and - can demonstrate that efforts have been exhausted to resolve issues or problems by means of internal procedures available within the entity.
+- provide a detailed written description of the basis for their complaint, including evidence of how the complaint relates to noncompliance with a standard, requirement, or criterion, and/or to a specific procedure that has not been followed; and - can demonstrate that efforts have been exhausted to resolve issues or problems by means of internal procedures available within the entity (not applicable for providers of continuing education when the complainant demonstrates no internal procedure is available).
 A complaint will be rejected if implementation of such internal procedures has not been attempted previously.